Montessori Timeline

 From medicine to the study of children

-After medical school, Montessori worked in psychiatry and became deeply engaged in the lives of children who had been dismissed or misunderstood by society and the school system.
-In clinics and asylums, she encountered children who were often treated as medical cases and left with little meaningful stimulation or opportunity to learn.
-This marked a turning point, leading her to see that these children needed a different approach, informed by careful observation and education.
+In clinics and asylums, she encountered children who were often treated as medical cases and left with little opportunity for meaningful activity or learning.
+This marked a turning point, leading her to see that these children needed a different approach—one informed by careful observation and education.

 1899–1901